 The whole plant is rich in an essential oil that contains thymol and carvacrol, with sedative, antispasmodic, and carminative properties.
 Wild marjoram also contains flavonic substances and ursolic acid, which have antirheumatic properties.
 Its use is recommended for:

 - Digestive disorders: dyspepsia (bad digestion) of nervous causes, flatulence, spasm, or colic of the digestive organs.
-Because of its carminative (combats intestinal gas) properties, it is a good seasoning in legume dishes and pizza and soups.
+Because of its carminative (combats intestinal gas) properties, it is a good seasoning in legume dishes, pizza, and soups.

 - Respiratory afflictions with dry or irritating cough, such as laryngitis (throat irritation) or whooping cough.
-Wild marjoram also has expectorant, bechic, and antitussive properties, both internally and externally used.
+Wild marjoram also has both internal and external expectorant, bechic, and antitussive properties.

-- Muscular aches, stiff neck, and lumbago, externally applied as poultices and in skin massages.
+- Muscular aches, stiff neck, and lumbago are externally applied as poultices and in skin massages.

 How to use Wild Marjoram